Axlfc/get-winget/README.md

 `Get-ExecutionPolicy`

-- To get all the execution directives that affect the current session and display them in order of precedence.
+- To get all the execution directives that affect the current session and display them in order of precedence:

 `Get-ExecutionPolicy -List`